supercrab/RemoteSerial/README.md

 # Remote Serial Library

-RemoteSerial is a web-based serial monitor designed for ESP8266 & ESP32 allowing easy debugging, monitoring and control.
+RemoteSerial is a web-based serial console designed for ESP8266 & ESP32 allowing easy debugging, monitoring and control.

 ## Preview